 Step 2: Complete a Leadership Action Plan

 The Leadership Action Plan will ask you to continue reflecting on your understanding of leadership while developing a feasible intervention to improve a community to which you belong.
 Your Honors GPS peer leadership coach will be assigned to you after you indicate your desire to proceed with completing a Leadership Action Plan.
 Templates and instructions on how to complete your Leadership Action Plan via Portfolium can be found here.
-You should submit a completed Leadership Action Plan to Portfolium no later than Week 3 of the term prior to your anticipated graduation if you hope to complete the Leadership Experience as part of the UHL requirements.
+You should submit a Leadership Action Plan to Portfolium no later than the end of Week 8 of the term prior to your anticipated graduation if you hope to complete the Leadership Experience as part of the UHL requirements.

 Step 3: First Coaching Session with an Honors GPS